LePetitJayJay/Victoria-2-Anime-Mod/README.md

 Note: recommended to have a backup for your flag folder in case you want to revert back to normal flags.

-(possible addition for gfm version in the future)
+(possible addition for GFM version in the future)